When I posted my last entry a few months ago, I'd been living in Qatar for over two years, things were going well and I was "loving life," as they

 million other things.
 As a geographer (and the extreme geographer, no less!)
 I’ve always been fascinated with looking at the earth.

-Above center: Riding to the Doha airport at 5 a.m.
+Above right: Riding to the Doha airport at 5 a.m.

-Above right: Flying over the Pearl just after taking off.
-Goodbye, Qatar!
+Left: Flying over the Pearl just after taking off.

 Above right: Arriving at the Portland airport after my 24-hour flight.
 Home at last.